ranbena/SlideSync/README.md

 ------------

 1. Fork the project or download the zip.
-2. Create an HTML file based on "examples/index.html".
+2. Create an HTML file based on a page in [examples](https://github.com/ranbena/SlideSync/tree/master/examples).
 3. [Configure](https://github.com/ranbena/SlideSync/wiki/Plugins) your chosen plugins.
 4. Fill in the `script` array with the appropriate time signatures.
-Every signature means "next slide".

 Example configuration
 ---------------------